yarlson/ftl/www/docs/getting-started/first-deployment.md

 The deployment process:

-1. Connects to your server(s) via SSH
+1. Connects to your server via SSH
 2. Transfers images directly or pulls from registry (depending on configuration)
 3. Sets up volumes and networks
 4. Starts dependencies (if any)